arcus/note_deidentification/annotation_guidelines.md

 When age is listed with units (like year/month/week/day), the span should include the number and units, but not the word "old".
 For ranges (for example, "15-18mos"), the span is the whole range, including both numbers and the hyphen (and units, if applicable).
+When age is expressed as an inequality (for example, "< 1 year" or "under a year") the span is just the age itself, not the "less than".
 Examples of age, with the span bolded:

 - @highlight(4y)o boy presents with abdominal pain